Entangled photons from quantum-dot-cavity systems under non-Markovian decoherence by pulsed excitation: Numerical Results

 The phonon environment has the effect of reducing the maximum population of the biexciton state, and therefore the efficiency of photon pair generation.
 Moreover, the pulse has a strongly negative effect on the photons' entanglement, with the concurrence recovering to it's previous level once the pulse duration is over.
 We also see that the concurrence is consistently lower in the presence of the phonon environment.
 Given that the PME agrees very well with the numerically exact result, we use this method to study these two effects in greater depth.

 Fig.~\ref{fig:5} shows the dependence on pulse duration and phonon bath temperature of the single-time-integrated concurrence.
 When varying the pulse width, we also vary the pulse height such that the biexciton population is maximised after excitation.
 Additionally, we have computed the optimal, `zero pulse width', concurrence by initialising the system in $\ket{XX},$ and these results are represented by stars in Fig.~\ref{fig:5}.
-The numerically exact method is also used to validate one of the temperature series'.
+The numerically exact method is used to validate one of the temperature series’.
+We have checked that the PME dynamics for the remaining two temperatures also agree to a similar degree of accuracy.
 We have absorbed polaron-induced shifts into the QD Hamiltonian such that the level splittings are temperature independent, to allow for easier comparison of results.
+Details of the required computational resources are listed in Appendix~\ref{app:comp}.

 It can be seen that, analogously to the no-cavity setup~\cite{Seidelmann2023_pulsed_phonon}, increasing the pulse width results in lower entanglement, whilst increasing the temperature compounds this effect.
 We thus conclude that, as in the cavity-less case, the negative effect of longer pulse durations outweighs the positive effect of weaker pulse strengths.
 The precise underlying mechanisms responsible for these trends are not immediately clear, due to the large number of potentially significant processes occurring even in the absence of a phonon environment.
 This calls for future theoretical studies of effects such as phonon-induced transitions between laser-dressed states~\cite{Seidelmann2023_const_drive} and the sensitivity to Stark shifting of exciton states when photon pair emission is via the direct two-photon transition~\cite{Samal2024, Seidelmann2022_pulsed}.